Dzakiart19/Trade-otomatis-deriv-v2/replit.md

 # Deriv Auto Trading Bot

 ## Overview
-This project is an automated trading bot designed for the Deriv Binary Options platform.
-It utilizes a multi-indicator strategy (RSI, EMA, MACD, Stochastic) combined with an Adaptive Martingale system for automatic trading.
+This project is an automated trading bot for the Deriv Binary Options platform, utilizing a multi-indicator strategy (RSI, EMA, MACD, Stochastic) and an Adaptive Martingale system.
 Built with Python, it connects to the Deriv API via WebSockets for real-time data and trade execution.
-The bot aims to automate trading decisions, manage risk, and provide real-time monitoring and analytics, making it suitable for both short-term and long-term trading strategies on various volatility indices and forex pairs.
+The bot aims to automate trading decisions, manage risk, and provide real-time monitoring and analytics for various volatility indices and forex pairs, supporting both short-term and long-term strategies.
+It offers a web dashboard, Telegram integration for control and notifications, and supports multiple trading strategies.

 ## User Preferences
 I prefer detailed explanations.